dongwq/grails-pjax/Readme.md

 First, the pjax function is enabled on a tag , a button and a form. see code as pjaxHeader showed.

-1. load resource, in a page or layout header add code:
+1. load resource: in a page or layout header add code:

         <g:render template="/pjaxHeader" plugin="pjax"/>

     this will load the jquery.pjax.js file and give the default usage of pjax as a standand ref .
-2. config in content page
-   in a pjax content file use meta:
+2. config content page: put the code below in a pjax content file:

         <meta name="layout" content="${request.isPjax?'':'main'}">